 Covenant risk relates to the strength of the sponsoring employer and the risk that it is unable to provide financial support to the Plan when it is required.
 While the Plan has a strong funding level and contributions are not expected to be required, deterioration in the Sponsor could lead to a disruption in the running of RMPP.
-Royal Mail Group Limited had a material loss for FY22/23, following a period of sustained strike action and falling parcel volumes.
+Royal Mail Group Limited had a loss for FY23/24, which was broadly in line with Management expectations, driven by parcel and letter volumes and price.
 The Trustee continues to closely monitor the covenant strength and ongoing developments with the company.